radius-project/docs/docs/content/reference/faq.md

 For Radius application and environment definitions, Radius currently only supports Bicep.
 Terraform is on our backlog and is being investigated.
 Stay tuned for updates.

-For Recipes, Radius supports both Bicep and Terraform.
-Recipe templates can be mixed and matched, and may differ from the application definition.
-For example, a developer may define their application in Bicep, while the Recipe templates for infrastructure are written in Terraform by IT ops.
-Additional Recipe languages are being investigated and will be added in a future release.

 ## Environments

 ### Can I connect to an existing environment?